School visit program

 He does teacher workshops on teaching writing to children.

-When he speaks to children he follows a book from idea through the research, writing, rewriting, editing, galleys, illustration, and printing steps.
+In his large programs for grades K - 5 he follows a book from idea through the research, writing, rewriting, editing, galleys, illustration, and printing steps.

 For just about every step there is a demonstration of one kind or another.
 The demonstrations differ depending on the age/grade level of the audience.